rezonant/razmin/README.md

 Node.js itself will normally wait for async tasks to complete before ending the process.
 Mocha simply does not exit after printing it's results, which means that Node.js reports the uncaught exception and the exit code becomes non-zero, so this would be caught in a typical continuous integration flow, but there's no traceability into which test caused the exception, and custom reporters would have no access to the failure information.

 ## Project Goals
 - No false positives: No test should pass when it shouldn't have, and any type of test failure we can detect should be detected
 - Ease of use: Reduce the ceremony needed for async unit testing
 - Clarity: Reduce the chance that a developer will fumble on asynchronous testing
 - Modern: No impedance mismatch for ES6/Typescript developers

-## Should I use it yet?
+## Is it ready?

 Consider Razmin to be beta quality as of version 0.5.2.